nathanielburman/cult-only-one-of-anything/README.md

 5. only one house
 6. only one car
 7. only one child
+8. only one friend
+9. only one pet

 everything after this is derived from this source.